matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

-A client implementation may choose to use the device ID used in end-to-end cryptography for this purpose, or it may choose, for example, to use a different one for each call to avoid leaking information on which devices were used in a call (in an unencrypted room) or if a single device (ie. access token were used to send signalling for more than one call party.
+A client implementation may choose to use the device ID used in end-to-end cryptography for this purpose, or it may choose, for example, to use a different one for each call to avoid leaking information on which devices were used in a call (in an unencrypted room) or if a single device (ie. access token) were used to send signalling for more than one call party.

 A grammar for `party_id` is defined [below](#specify-exact-grammar-for-voip-ids).

 ### Introduce `m.call.select_answer`
-This event is sent by the caller's client once it has chosen an answer.
-Its `selected_party_id` field indicates the answer it's chosen (and has `call_id` and its own `party_id` too).
+This event is sent by the caller's client once it has decided which other client to talk to, by selecting one of multiple possible incoming `m.call.answer` events.
+Its `selected_party_id` field indicates the answer it's chosen.
+The `call_id` and `party_id` of the caller is also included.
 If the callee's client sees a `select_answer` for an answer with party ID other than the one it sent, it ends the call and informs the user the call was answered elsewhere.
 It does not send any events.
 Media can start flowing before this event is seen or even sent.
 Clients that implement previous